 Radiation therapy for Ewing tumors

-Some newer radiation techniques allow doctors to focus the radiation more precisely:
+Some newer techniques let doctors focus the radiation more precisely:

-Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy that may be especially useful for tumors near the spine.
-In addition to shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams can be adjusted to limit the dose reaching the most sensitive normal tissues.
-This may let the doctor deliver a higher dose to the tumor.
+Intensity modulated radiation therapy (IMRT): IMRT is an advanced form of 3D therapy that can be especially useful for tumors near the spine.
+Along with shaping the beams and aiming them at the tumor from several angles, the intensity (strength) of the beams is adjusted to limit the dose reaching the most sensitive normal tissues.
+This lets the doctor deliver a higher dose to the tumor.
 Many major hospitals and cancer centers now use IMRT, especially for tumors in hard-to-treat areas such as the spine or pelvis (hip bones).

-Conformal proton beam radiation therapy: Proton beam therapy is related to 3D-CRT and uses a similar approach.
+Conformal proton beam radiation therapy: Proton beam therapy is related to 3D-CRT.
 But instead of using x-rays, it focuses proton beams on the tumor.
-Protons are positive parts of atoms.
 Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
 Doctors can use this property to deliver more radiation to the tumor and do less damage to nearby normal tissues.